pth2002/ConvMemory/README.md

 See [docs/BENCHMARK_CLI.md](https://github.com/pth2002/ConvMemory/blob/main/docs/BENCHMARK_CLI.md) for the file format.

-**Read the "before" row carefully.** It is cosine similarity in *this checkpoint's* MPNet space, not your production retriever.
-If you retrieve with a stronger embedding model, your real baseline is higher than that row and the delta the tool prints is larger than what you would actually gain.
-The question it answers is "how much does the reranker add on top of the space it scores in", not "should I replace my retriever".
+**Read the "before" row carefully.** It is cosine similarity in *this checkpoint's* MPNet space, because that is the space this checkpoint scores in.
+If you retrieve with a different embedding model, the delta is not a forecast for your stack — you would need to retrain in your space.
+That gain does travel: retrained on BGE-large and E5-large, ConvMemory held +0.089 to +0.105 Recall@10 over raw dense *in those spaces*.
 It also needs labelled `gold_ids` per query, which many memory systems do not have lying around.

 If it does not help on your data, that is a useful result — please open an issue with what you saw.